JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Determines whether each paragraph in the range must begin on a new page.

 ```
-FUNCTION CTextPara2.GetPageBreakBefore () AS LONG
+FUNCTION GetPageBreakBefore () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetPageBreakBefore(m_pTextPara2, @Value))
    RETURN Value